10 Ways to Preach the Palm Sunday Sermon

 (A fuller look at the amazing story can be found in Slate here.)

-The service, as described in the 2019 Prayer Book, also typically includes two gospel readings, a complete Passion narrative, and special music, concluding with a Collect and silent departure, marking the start of Holy Week.
+The service, as described in the 2019 Prayer Book, typically includes two Gospel readings, a complete Passion narrative, and special music.
+It concludes with a Collect and silent departure, marking the start of Holy Week.

 Rejoice greatly, O daughter of Zion!